-Our task as SEOs is to figure them out.
-It’s not easy, especially since Google uses more than 200 ranking factors.
+Our task as SEOs is to figure search algorithms out.
+It’s not easy, especially since Google’s search engine uses more than 200 ranking factors.
 And, Google isn’t going to just tell us how they rank sites.

 So, we have to figure it out.

 How do we figure it out?
 With data — lots of data.
 What you’re reading now is one of the biggest data-driven studies on the subject that I’ve ever done.

 My goal was simple.
 I wanted to figure out exactly how Hummingbird works.

 Why Hummingbird?
 Because it’s the biggest search algorithm change ever.
 Every single Google search is controlled by Hummingbird.

 If I could crack the Hummingbird code, I could get my websites to kill it in the SERPs.

 But, I didn’t want to keep all this data a secret!
 It cost a lot of money, and I had a lot of help from researchers, engineers, data scientists, programmers and data providers from MarketMuse.

 This article tells you exactly what we found after analyzing hundreds of thousands of pages and millions of words of content.
 More importantly, we analyzed the semantic groupings of words, organized them into topic clusters and analyzed this against a database of more than 31.5 million relevant content items.